NCAA Women Coaches Academy

 The NCAA Women Coaches Academy challenged me to grow in my coaching philosophy, management strategies, and interpersonal skills.
 Learning how to better communicate with our athletes, coaches, and administration has been fundamental to my coaching success.
 The WCA introduced me to a network of mentors and to the WeCOACH team members who are equally invested in my continued success.
 The impact of the WCA in my life transcends the four-day training seminar itself.
 The challenges endured, lessons learned, and friendships created during the training of Class #45 continue to inspire me to choose to become a better coach every day.
 I am very grateful for having experienced the WCA!”

-– April Sanchez, Idaho State, Assistant Volleyball Coach, WCA #45
+– April Sanchez, University of New Mexico, Assistant Volleyball Coach, WCA #45

 Program Curriculum and Overview